atoum/atoum.github.io/features.md

 {% highlight sh %}
 $ bin/atoum … --loop
 …
-Press &lt;Enter> to reexecute, press any other key and &lt;Enter> to stop...
+Press <Enter> to reexecute, press any other key and <Enter> to stop...
 {% endhighlight %}

 The autorun helps you to run any test cases in any file like a regular PHP file if the runner is included.
 It means you